View the latest KTM Komuter Timetable for commuter trains within Peninsular Malaysia, operated by Keretapi Tanah Melayu Berhad (KTM or KTMB).

 This commuter route takes you from Penang state to Perak state, stopping at the following stations (from north to south):

-There are also a few trains a day that continue / start from Butterworth, stopping at Bukit Tengah, before reaching BM.
+There are now (from March 2020) more trains a day that continue / start from Butterworth (Penang Sentral), stopping at Bukit Tengah, before reaching BM.

 There are two KTM Komuter Routes in this area of the country with frequent trains throughout the day and evening: